arangrhie/merfin/README.md

 Merfin is still under active development.
 Feel free to reach out to us if you have any question.

-### Best practices

-A more detailed wiki will be posted soon!

 ### Helper